Sustainability governance

 Nestlé Corporate Business Principles

-Our Corporate Business Principles form the basis of our culture, our values and our Creating Shared Value strategy.
-The principles are available in various languages and we have a formal commitment to provide all employees with training on them.
+Our Corporate Business Principles provide a framework for how we operate with integrity, Creating Shared Value at every step of the journey.
+The principles are available in various languages, and we have a formal commitment to provide all employees with training on them.

-The principles are reviewed by our Executive Board and aligned with international best practice and standards such as the UN Global Compact Principles.
+The principles are reviewed by our Executive Board and aligned with international best practices and standards, such as the UN Global Compact Principles.

 The ongoing implementation of relevant business codes, policies, processes and tools ensures compliance throughout the business.
 We monitor their application and effectiveness through various channels, including our CARE audits, and update where necessary.

-A former President and CEO of Dutch retail multinational Ahold Delhaize, Dick was elected to the Nestlé Board of Directors in 2019.
+Former Dean of the Swiss Federal Institute of Technology (EPFL), Patrick was elected to the Nestlé Board of Directors in 2015.
 He also serves on the Compensation Committee.

 With a Master’s degree in Agriculture/Grassland Science and a PHD in Agriculture/Animal Physiology, Lindiwe is a professor and senior research fellow at the University of Pretoria, South Africa, and Director and Chairwoman of the African Research Universities Alliance Center of Excellence in Sustainable Food Systems.
-She was elected to the Nestlé Board of Directors in 2021.
+She was elected to the Nestlé Board of Directors in 2021 and also serves on the Nomination and Corporate Governance Committee.

 ESG and Sustainability Council